 Moorings and Open Anchorage

-The East Mooring Program is a seasonal program operated by the City of Monterey under a permit from the California Coastal Commission and the Monterey Bay National Marine Sanctuary.
-Boats that are 50 feet and less in length and under 15 tons may be placed on these two-point mooring systems from April 1 to October 31.
+The East Mooring Program is a seasonal program operated by the City of Monterey under a permit from California Coastal Commission and Monterey Bay National Marine Sanctuary.
+Boats that are 45 feet and less in length and under 10 tons may be placed on these two-point mooring systems from April 1 to October 31.
 Moorings are rented on a monthly basis and the mooring charge includes a dinghy space.
 The permit requires all moorings be clear from November 1 until March 31.
-Owners of boats that have participated in the program during the summer are offered an opportunity to occupy a slip in the Marina at a greatly reduced transient rate during the winter months.
+Owners of boats that have participated in the program during the summer may be offered an opportunity to occupy a slip in the Marina at a greatly reduced transient rate during the winter months.

 The Outer Harbor is managed by the Harbormaster and designated as a special anchorage area.
 It holds about 150 privately owned mooring buoys.
 A mooring license from the City is required to maintain a mooring in this area, and use of existing buoys is allowed only with the permission of the owner and a completed sublicense agreement.
 Up to 20 liveaboard boats are permitted in the Outer Harbor.
 A waiting list for mooring licenses is maintained by the Harbor Office.

 The area east of Wharf II and the East Moorings is open anchorage and has excellent holding ground.
 Please note that a sand bottom with some surf grass may cause a light bruce or plow style anchor to skip when setting.
 Boats may anchor in 15 to 30 feet of water.
 Boats cannot be anchored here for more than 30 days in any six month period.